 But what do those mean?
-As explained below, it is often surprisingly difficult to determine your company's actual wage.
-The usual result is that the employer will need to look to the prevailing wage to determine the required salary for an H-1B employee.
+As explained below, it is often surprisingly difficult to determine a company's actual wage.
+The usual result is that the employer needs to look to the prevailing wage to determine the required salary for an H-1B employee.

-Within a given job family, for example, various team members will have different qualifications and perform different job duties.
-For example, an employer may have the job of "Software Engineer" with several employees under that same title.
-When looking at what each Software Engineer does, however, some may perform front-end application changes while others perform complicated back-end, systems-level architectural work that requires a higher degree (e.g. master's) or more experience.
+Within a given job family, for example, various team members might have different qualifications and perform different job duties.
+For example, there might be a job called "Software Engineer" at a particular company, which has several employees under that same title.
+When looking at what each Software Engineer does, however, it might turn out that some perform front-end application changes while others perform complicated back-end, systems-level architectural work that requires a higher degree (e.g. master's) or more experience.

-As such, if no other employees are doing the same job as the H-1B worker, then the salary you offer to the H-1B worker is the actual wage.
+As such, if no other employees are doing the same job as the H-1B worker, then the salary offered to the H-1B worker is the actual wage.

 Even after calculating the actual wage, you will need to compare it to the prevailing wage.
 If the prevailing wage is higher than the actual wage, you'll need to pay the H-1B worker the prevailing wage.